gbv/lipstick/formats.md

 relevant data format used in library systems.
 MARC exist in several variants and it has influenced related formats, all loosely based on ISO 2709.

+See [syntax elements](syntax.md) for a description of the general record format.

 Records formats and format variants considered in this repository include:

 * MARC display format